oroinc/documentation/user_guide/channel_guide.rst

 - Click on its Integration link

-- Click :kbd:`Schedule Sync` button. *A sync job has been added to the queue.
+- Click :guilabel:`Schedule Sync` button. *A sync job has been added to the queue.
 Check progress.* note will appear.

 - The data is being synchronized.
 You can click *Check progress* link to see the synchronization status.